CFO Wiki

 Apr 2024 | 100% | 92% | 86% | – | –

-Read this table horizontally to see individual cohort behavior.
-The January cohort retained 94% of customers after one month, 89% after three months.
-Read it vertically to compare cohorts at the same point in their lifecycle.
-Did the April cohort retain better or worse than January at month 1?
+Read this cohort table horizontally to see individual cohort behavior by particular month.
+For example, the January cohort retained 94% of customers after one month, 89% after three months.
+Read it vertically to compare cohorts at the same point in their lifecycle, such as comparing the retention rate of the April cohort to January at month 1 or the previous month.
+To further enhance your analysis, use a cohort chart to visualize cohort retention and retention rate over time, making it easier to spot trends and anomalies.

 If newer cohorts show worse retention than older ones at equivalent points, you have a problem.
 Either product-market fit is degrading, you’re acquiring worse-fit customers, or something in your onboarding broke.